JimCarnicelli/jcTBL/README.md

 ## Nuts 'n' bolts
 This C++ code is intended to be used as a static library.
-The demo program is largely myown hacking to test out what I've built.
+The demo program is largely my own hacking to test out what I've built.

 I built this using Xcode 7.3.1 on a late 2013 iMac.
 I'm using the libc++ (LLVM C++ standard library with C++11 support) library option and